The Best Farmers Market in Every State

 This market has been operating since 1753 in one form or another and is thought to be one of the oldest farmers markets in the country.
 In fact, George Washington sent his produce to be sold at this venue.
 During peak season, more than 70 vendors offer everything from meats and poultry, to cheeses bread, produce, soaps and artwork.

 You’ve probably seen the fishmongers throwing and catching whole fish on TV shows that take place in Seattle.
 But this standout offers more than a scaly spectacle: Fresh sausages, artisan bread and chocolate-covered Washington state cherries are just some of the fare available in this Instagram-worthy attraction.

 There’s a little bit of everything at the Bridgeport Farmers Market, including meats, eggs, honey and syrups, fruits, vegetables and handmade artisan crafts.

 Dane County Farmers’ Market

-This is the largest producer-only farmer’s market in the country, meaning you get to interact with the farmers themselves.
+This is the largest producer-only farmers market in the country, meaning you get to interact with the farmers themselves.
 And have your pick of incredibly fresh offerings.
-Stock up on Door County cherries for this ruby red pie.
+Stock up on Door County cherries for this County Fair Cherry Pie.
 The market offers preorder pick-up on Wednesdays and Saturdays, plus limited walk-up options on Saturdays.